dougfoo/iouoptima-mern/README.md

  - Technology
     - React front end with antd component library
     - Django and REST on backend
-    - Integration to Mongo backend
+    - Integration to Mongo backend (or start with MySql)
     - Login integration to Google / FB
     - Hosted integration w/ Azure AWS and GCE